High-dimensional sparse trigonometric approximation in the uniform norm and consequences for sampling recovery: Introduction

-In this paper we are particularly interested in $L_q-$approximation (including $q=\infty$) of multivariate functions on the $d$-torus $\mathbb{T}^d=[0,1]^d$ with respect to the dictionary $\mathcal{D}:=\mathcal{T}^d$ consisting of complex exponentials.
+In this paper we are particularly interested in $L_q$-approximation (including $q=\infty$) of multivariate functions on the $d$-torus $\mathbb{T}^d=[0,1)^d$ with respect to the dictionary $\mathcal{D}:=\mathcal{T}^d$ consisting of complex exponentials.
 Trigonometric best $m$-term approximation of multivariate functions $f$ with respect to a given dictionary $\mathcal{D}$ is a classical subject in approximation theory, see e.g. \cite[Chapt.\ 7] {DuTeUl18} for references and historical remarks.

-It turned out only recently that there is an intimate relation between corresponding best $m-$term widths in the uniform norm and non-linear sampling numbers in the square norm \cite{JUV23}.
-Nonlinear sampling numbers $\varrho_n$ are asymptotic quantities which define the worst-case error for the recovery of functions $f \in \mathbf{F}$ using only $m$ function values, see \cite[Sect.\ 4.1.1 and~4.1.4]{NovakWo2008}.
-One main result in \cite[Thm.\ 3.1]{JUV23} is
+It turned out only recently that there is an intimate relation between corresponding best $m$-term widths in the uniform norm and non-linear sampling numbers in the square norm \cite{JUV23}.
+Non-linear sampling numbers $\varrho_m$ are asymptotic characteristics which characterize the worst-case error for the recovery of functions $f \in \mathbf{F}$ using only $m$ function values (standard information), see \cite[Sect.\ 4.1.1 and~4.1.4]{NovakWo2008}.
+Sampling recovery of periodic functions with bounded mixed derivative/difference has been studied intensively in the Russian literature, see, e.g., Temlyakov's monograph \cite[Chapt.\ 4]{Tem93_book}.

+The general sampling recovery problem has been formulated by Wasilkowski and Wo\'{z}niakowski in \cite{WaWo01} who compared tractability and strong tractability between standard and general information.
+Kuo, Wasilkowski and Wo\'{z}niakowski \cite{KWW09} extended this line of research and covered $L_q$-approximation for the full range $1\leq q\leq \infty$.
+For the uniform norm, however, they could only locate the optimal order of convergence of standard information within an interval.
+This gap was closed by Pozharska and T.\ Ullrich in \cite{PoUl22}.